The United States Congress designated the Rocky Mountain National Park Wilderness (map

 to the north.

-First recommended for wilderness protection in 1974, the stunning wild lands of Rocky Mountain National Park Wilderness sat in limbo for 35 years until finally being designated in 2009.
+Following its initial recommendation for Wilderness protection, the stunning wild lands of Rocky Mountain National Park Wilderness sat in limbo for 35 years before finally being designated.
 This living showcase of the grandeur of the Rocky Mountains, with elevations ranging from 7,860 feet in the wet, grassy valleys to 14,259 feet at the weather-ravaged top of Longs Peak, provides visitors from around the world with countless opportunities for breathtaking experiences and adventures.
-The Continental Divide runs northwest to southeast through the center of the wilderness atop the high peaks.
-Over one-third of the wilderness above treeline with more than sixty peaks over 12,000 feet.
+The Continental Divide runs northwest to southeast through the center of the Wilderness atop the high peaks.
+Over one-third of the Wilderness is above treeline with more than sixty peaks over 12,000 feet.
 Longs Peak is the highest peak, and is an extremely popular destination during the summer months; Mount Meeker, at 13,911 feet, rises to the south.

 The headwaters of four major river basins; the Big Thompson, North Fork of the Colorado, North Fork of the St. Vrain, and the Cache La Poudre Rivers find their beginnings in the upper glaciated cirques.
 The slopes and valleys below these high peaks are mix of subalpine wonder, clear lakes, cold streams, spectacular forests of spruce, fir, lodgepole and ponderosa pine, and vibrant meadows supporting the robust biodiversity of the area.
 All rich with wildlife – mountain lions, elk, moose, bighorn sheep, mule deer, black bears, coyotes, eagles, hawks, songbirds, trout, and scores of smaller creatures – that delight wildlife watchers of all ages.